-Our amended and restated certificate of incorporation ("Charter") generally provides that the Court of Chancery of the State of Delaware will be the exclusive forum for certain legal actions between Wayfair and its stockholders, which could increase costs to bring a claim, discourage claims or limit the ability of the Wayfair's stockholders to bring a claim in a judicial forum viewed by the stockholders as more favorable for disputes with Wayfair's directors, officers or other employees.
+Our Bylaws and Charter generally provide that the Court of Chancery for the State of Delaware will be the exclusive forum for certain legal actions concerning the internal affairs of Wayfair, including but not limited to stockholder derivative litigation, and our Bylaws provide that the U.S. federal district courts will be the exclusive forum for legal actions arising under the Securities Act, which could increase costs to bring such claims, discourage such claims or limit the ability of Wayfair's stockholders to bring such claims in a judicial forum viewed by the stockholders as more favorable.

-Our Charter provides that, unless we consent in writing to the selection of an alternative forum, the sole and exclusive forum for any (i) derivative action or proceeding brought on behalf of Wayfair; (ii) action asserting a claim for or based on a breach of a fiduciary duty owed by any director, officer or other employee of Wayfair to Wayfair or Wayfair's stockholders; (iii) action asserting a claim arising pursuant to any provision of the Delaware General Corporation Law ("DGCL"), the Charter, or the Company's Amended and Restated Bylaws; or (iv) action asserting a claim that is governed by the internal affairs doctrine of the State of Delaware, in each case, will be the Delaware Court of Chancery located within the State of Delaware.
-These choice of forum provisions may increase costs to bring a claim, discourage claims or limit a stockholder's ability to bring a claim in a judicial forum that it finds favorable for disputes with the Company or the Wayfair's directors, officers or other employees.
-Alternatively, if a court were to find the choice-of- forum provisions contained in the Charter to be inapplicable or unenforceable in an action, we may incur additional costs associated with resolving such action in other jurisdictions, which could adversely affect our business and financial condition.
-The Charter will not preclude or contract the scope of exclusive federal or concurrent jurisdiction for actions brought under the federal securities laws including the Exchange Act or the Securities Act of 1933, as amended, or the respective rules and regulations promulgated thereunder.
+Our Bylaws provide that, unless we consent in writing to the selection of an alternative forum, the sole and exclusive forum for any (A) (i) derivative action or proceeding brought on behalf of Wayfair; (ii) action asserting a claim of breach of a fiduciary duty owed by any current or former director, officer, other employee or stockholder of Wayfair to Wayfair or Wayfair's stockholders; (iii) action asserting a claim against Wayfair or its current directors, officers, employees or stockholders arising pursuant to any provision of the Delaware General Corporation Law ("DGCL"), the Charter, or the Bylaws or as to which the DGCL confers jurisdiction on the Court of Chancery for the State of Delaware; or (iv) action asserting a claim against Wayfair or its current or former directors, officers, employees or stockholders governed by the internal affairs doctrine of the State of Delaware, in each case, will, to the fullest extent permitted by law, be the Court of Chancery for the State of Delaware or, solely if such court does not have subject matter jurisdiction thereof, in the other courts of competent jurisdiction in the State of Delaware or the U.S. District Court for the District of Delaware, and (B) complaint asserting a cause of action arising under the Securities Act will be the U.S. federal district courts.
+Our Charter also contains exclusive forum provisions for the Court of Chancery for the State of Delaware that are consistent with the exclusive forum provisions for the Court of Chancery for the State of Delaware summarized above.
+These exclusive forum provisions may increase costs to bring a claim, discourage claims or limit a stockholder's ability to bring a claim in a judicial forum that it finds favorable for disputes with the Company or Wayfair's current or former directors, officers, other employees or stockholders, which may discourage such lawsuits against Wayfair or Wayfair's current or former directors, officers, other employees and stockholders.
+Alternatively, if a court were to find the exclusive forum provisions contained in our Bylaws or Charter to be inapplicable or unenforceable in an action, we may incur additional costs associated with resolving such action in other jurisdictions, which could adversely affect our business and financial condition.